Carbon dioxide (CO2) lewis dot structure, molecular geometry, bond angle, hybridization, electron geometry

 (d).
 It is produced with the help of the fermentation of sugar.

-Finally after a long discussion about the CO2 lewis structure or electron dot structure, molecular geometry, polarity, bond angle, etc. We are going to take the last overview of this article with the help of some bullet points.
+Finally after a long discussion about the CO2 lewis structure, molecular geometry, bond angle, hybridization, etc. We are going to take the last overview of this article with the help of some important points.

 - The net dipole moment of CO2 is zero.

-- The overall formal charge in the CO2 lewis dot structure is zero.
+- The overall formal charge in CO2 is zero.